petrelharp/madison-sept-2018/madison-2018-talk.md

-# Overview
+# Recap

 -------

+> - Landscapes of genetic diversity are clues to the ongoing types and intensities
+    of natural selection.

-> - Landscapes of genetic diversity emerge, and change with time.
+> - We can see them emerge, and change with time.

 > - What makes these landscapes?
 Still unknown.